Organizing Terraform Configurations (Single-Instance vs. Multi-Instance Root Modules)

 Bottom Line

-For Terraform, single-instance root modules are the only way to achieve true state isolation.
+For Terraform, single-instance root modules are the only native way to achieve true state isolation.
 For OpenTofu, a multi-instance root module with a dynamic backend configuration can achieve this as well.

 Closing thoughts